Serving SAP Fiori UIs

 6

-The key parameter IsActiveEntity=false is used to address draft data – with the exceptions of draftNew, which is an unbound action, and draftEdit for semantic reasons.
+The key parameter IsActiveEntity=false addresses draft data, with the exception of the empty POST and draftEdit for semantic reasons.

 Full HTTP requests ...

-POST /odata/v4/TravelService/Travels/draftNew
+POST /odata/v4/TravelService/Travels

 Content-Type: application/jsonPATCH /odata/v4/TravelService/Travels(ID=a11fb6f1-36ab-46ec-b00c-d379031e817a,IsActiveEntity=false)